Comstock, Texas – On the Pecos Trail

 The pair had been feuding for some time, and while Baker was sitting in a wagon, Newman came by, and Baker took a shot at him.
 Newman shot back and killed the other man.
 Newman was acquitted, and Baker was buried in the Comstock graveyard.

 Two years later, he and three other men, including Pierce Keaton and brothers Bill and Jeff Taylor, attempted to rob another train on June 9, 1898, about four miles west of Santa Anna, Texas.
-However, this time, a gunfight erupted in which railroad fireman Lee Johnson was killed, Newman was shot in the arm, and a Keaton took a shot in the right leg.
+However, this time, a gunfight erupted in which railroad fireman Lee Johnson was killed, Newman was shot in the arm, and Keaton was shot in the right leg.
 Fleeing the scene, the outlaws were pursued and quickly apprehended.
 Used to getting off Scot-free, Newman agreed to testify for the state.
 However, Bill Taylor managed to escape.
 In August 1900, he tracked Newman down and killed him.

 Cafe in Comstock, Texas by Kathy Alexander.